Ahmedsalah-28/AI-BookMind/README.md

 - `0406_Software_Engineering_for_Data_Scientists`
 - `Hands-On Large Language Models Language Understanding and Generation`

+⚠️ Note:
-- `Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition)` by Aurelien Geron
+The book *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition) by Aurelien Geron* was not uploaded due to its large file size.
+If you want to use it, you can manually add it to the `data/` folder before building the FAISS index.

 👉 You can also **add any other books you want** to the `data/` folder, and the assistant will automatically process them.